Life Insurance with Angina.

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have been diagnosed with Angina?

-Yes, individuals can and often will be able to qualify for a traditional term or whole life policy after having been diagnosed with Angina.
+Yes, individuals can and often will be able to qualify for a traditional term or whole life policy after being diagnosed with Angina.
 In fact, some may even be able to qualify for a No Exam Term Life Insurance policy.

 The only problem is…

-At least initially, it may be difficult to determine what kind of “rate” you might be able to qualify for because generally speaking, Angina can often be considered a symptom of coronary artery disease which is not something that most life insurance companies are going to be willing to ignore.
+At least initially, it may be difficult to determine what kind of “rate” you might be able to qualify for because generally speaking, Angina can often be considered a symptom of coronary artery disease rather than the disease itself.

 Why do life insurance companies care if I have been diagnosed with Angina?

 The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Angina is that it is generally regarded as a “symptom” of coronary artery disease which as one can imagine is definitely a pre-existing medical condition that most (if not all) life insurance companies are going to “care” about.